MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/extents-overview.md

 #### Performance notes

 * Do not overuse `drop-by` tags.
 Dropping data in the manner mentioned above is meant for rarely occurring events.
 It isn't for replacing record-level data, and it relies on the fact that the data tagged in this manner is bulky.
 Attempting to give a different tag for each record, or small number of records, might result in a severe impact on performance.
-* If such tags aren't required a period of time after data is ingested, we recommend that you [drop the tags](extents-commands.md#drop-extent-tags).
+* If `drop-by` tags aren't needed for a period of time after data is ingested, we recommend that you [drop the tags](extents-commands.md#drop-extent-tags).

 ### 'ingest-by:' extent tags